 Background.
 The intense controversy over mammography screening arose and persists, in part, because of disagreement over the precise contribution of earlier detection versus advancements in breast cancer treatment.
 We quantify the contributions of these two factors, as well as advancements in the treatment of other diseases, on the gain in life expectancy among breast cancer patients since 1975.

 Methods.
 We obtained annual incidence-based case fatality rates for 664,000 breast cancer patients aged 40 years and older from the Surveillance, Epidemiology, and End Results registries, 1975 to 2012.
 We used life-table methods to calculate the gain in life expectancy and quantified the three constituent components of this gain: [1] earlier detection, [2] advancements in breast cancer treatment, and [3] advancements in the treatment of other diseases.
 We additionally quantify which age groups contributed the most to the overall contribution of earlier detection.
-We assumed a 10% overdiagnosis level for tumors ≤3cm, and varied the level up to % in a sensitivity analysis.
+We assumed a 10% overdiagnosis level for tumors ≤3cm, and varied the level up to 97% for <1cm tumors and up to 52% for 1-3cm tumors in a sensitivity analysis.

 Results.
 Life expectancy increased 10.94 years between 1975 and 2002 for a 40-year old newly diagnosed breast cancer patient.
 Advancements in breast cancer treatment contributed more to this gain in life expectancy than earlier detection: 6.79 years (62%) versus 2.92 years (27%).
 Advancements in the treatment of other diseases contributed the remaining 1.25 years to this gain (11%).
 By age group, earlier detection among 40-49 year olds contributed more to the overall contribution of earlier detection (0.56 years) than 50-59 and 60-69 year olds (0.45 and 0.41 years, respectively).
 We reached nearly identical substantive conclusions varying the level of overdiagnosis.